Skip to main content

 Bottom line

 Before signing, ask the questions that force the installer to explain testing, prep, movement, and change-order rules in plain English.
 A good proposal makes the expensive surprises smaller.
 A weak one leaves the homeowner paying to discover the real job after demolition begins.
+Ready to see what a transparent estimate looks like?
+Request a flooring consultation and we’ll walk through scope, prep, and pricing in plain terms.

 FAQs